CsillaFarkas/ParetoPick-R/README.md

   * better explanation of why we're doing that
   * align what user can pick with what is given on the right add a little asterix to those calculated per measure
   * output largest accepted correlation, maybe in bold over the table
-  * add a description of the variables in the "selected variables" table...
   * deviations_step is currently the default value
   * explain the effects of high correlation